-Danish-Icelandic artist Olafur Eliasson, meanwhile, has been commissioned to install a permanent, €3 million (US$3.4 million) light installation at the Arc de Triomphe, reports The Art Newspaper.
+Danish Icelandic artist Olafur Eliasson, meanwhile, was commissioned in 2019 to install a permanent, €3 million (US$3.5 million) light installation at the Arc de Triomphe, reports the Art Newspaper.
 The project will be funded by Fonds pour Paris (Paris Foundation), which was established in 2015 by current Paris Mayor Anne Hidalgo to raise money from the private sector for public art.

 Eliasson’s proposal for the project is still being finalized, however, and Anne-Céline Delvert, deputy director of Fonds pour Paris, said that it remains to be seen whether or not it can actually be done, “due to the technical difficulties involved.”
-There is currently no information posted about when exactly Eliasson’s would-be installation might debut, but Delvert says more details will be revealed in late summer or early autumn.
+There is currently no information posted about when exactly Eliasson’s would-be installation might debut.

 >> Next: Plan Your Trip With AFAR’s Guide to Paris